Firstly, an acknowledgement — I don’t believe in long distance relationships.

 I think most people who’ve been in long distance relationships would agree.
 However, the traditional implication is that these two people are separate, stationary, and confined by their geography.
 But… what if one of them is not?

-Case in point 👉👉 the gypsy, nomad, transient, boondocker girl without a home.
+Case in point 👉👉 the vagabond, nomad, transient, boondocker girl without a home.